PurdueCAM2Project/CAM2ImageArchiver/README.md

 repository where network cameras must register.
 Thus, significant efforts must be taken to find various sources of data.
 Second, different brands of network cameras need different methods to retrieve the data.
-The cameas may also provide different data formats: some provide individual JPEG images; some provide motion JPEG (MJPEG) video; some others provide H.264 video.
+The cameras may also provide different data formats: some provide individual JPEG images; some provide motion JPEG (MJPEG) video; some others provide H.264 video.